home-assistant/developers.home-assistant/docs/development_testing.md

 ```shell
 pytest tests/components/example/test_sensor.py --snapshot-update
 ```

+Or, in Visual Studio Code, launch the task `Update syrupy snapshots`.

 This will create a snapshot file in the `tests/components/example/snapshots`.
 The snapshot file is named after the test file, in this case `test_sensor.ambr`,